-The workshop includes 2 two-day modules.
-Module One will take place on July, 20-21, and Module Two is planned for September, 2018.
+The workshop includes 2 modules.
+Module One took place on July, 20-21, and Module Two is planned for October, 19, 2018.
 During the modules, participants will work together on the ideas of photo projects, have discussions and group presentations.
 In between the module blocks, they are expected to work individually in the city space.
 In October and in November, joint exhibition should be prepared by the curators with possible engagemnet of the participants.
 The workshop is also the first step towards cooperation with photographers as part of the "Lviv Interactive" project.

 Participation requirements include attendance of the 2 modules, and work on an individual project in Lviv.
 Participation is free of charge.

 Oleksiy Bykov is an architect and photographer.
 He graduated from the KNUCA (2008).
 He runs his own architectural practice.
 Oleksiy was one of the curators of the exhibitions "Superstucture" (2015) and "Market" (2017) dedicated to Soviet modernism in Ukraine.
 He used to work as a freelance journalist in an architectural magazine "Object."
 He is a compiler of the book of Oleksandr Ranchukov "Above the Rooftops" (2016), author and presenter of his radio program "Author’s Supervision."
 Today, along with Yevheniya Gubkina, they work on a book "Soviet Modernism, Brutalism, Post-Modernism Architecture in Ukraine," and on an issue of the magazine "5.6" on contemporary Ukrainian architectural photography.